Many "modern" pastors tell their flock that the Old Testament is no longer valid for today's Christian.

 Worship Him on His days

 2. What about Christmas?
 Any sort of study into the time of the birth of Christ places it sometime in the early Fall, not the dead of winter.
 Also, birthday celebrations were as pagan and superstitious as they get.
 December 25th?
 Rev. Alexander Hislop wrote in chapter 3 of his book Two Babylons

 "In Egypt, the son of Isis, the Egyptian title for the queen of heaven, was born at this very time, "about the time of the winter solstice".
 The very name by which Christmas is popularly known among ourselves - "Yule-day" - proves at once its Pagan and Babylonian origin.
 "Yule " is the Chaldee name for an "infant" or "little child;" and as the 25th of December was called by our Pagan Anglo-Saxon ancestors, "Yule-day," or the "Child's day," and the night that preceded it, " Mother-night," long before they came in contact with Christianity, that sufficiently proves its real character.

-that even though they know this "holiday" started out Pagan, they have a good reason to con (sorry, but yes, con, as in deceive) people in to believing what is not true - they claim that they are trying to save them for Christ (color added to bottom paragraph below for emphasis).
+that even though they know this "holiday" started out Pagan, they have a good reason to con (sorry, but yes, con, as in deceive) people in to believing what is not true - they claim that they are trying to save them for Christ (color added to bottom paragraph in the box a couple of paragraphs below for emphasis).
 How do you convert people to believe in God and His Son while you are telling them not to listen to what He says?

 Pagan ways are, well, pagan